Directrix777/pokemoves-cli/README.md

 <<<<<<< HEAD
 # Pokemoves-cli

 Pokemoves allows you to easily check which moves pokemon can learn, as well as which pokemon can learn a specific move.
-You can also check a pokemon's/move's given type.
+You can also check a move's given type.

 ## Installation